MicrosoftDocs/learn/learn-pr/wwl-azure/get-started-mongodb-api-azure-cosmos-db/includes/6-exercise-create-mongodb-db-app-using-api-for-mongodb.md

     ```

-1. Lets now search for the item we just inserted and display it to the shell.
+1. Lets now search for the document we just inserted and display it to the shell.
 Add the following to the script in the editor.

     ```java
                 // return data where ProductId = 1